repo-racers/repo-racers/README.md

-# "In Git We Trust, everything else can fork off!"
+# "In Git We Trust"

 ![In Git We Trust](docs/assets/images/heroes/richard_stallman.webp)